Scroll down for the best Nikon D5300 deals

-The Nikon D5300 is ideal for anyone new to photography who wants the option to swap the lens (or lenses) in use and get creative.
+The Nikon D5300 is ideal for anyone new to photography who wants the option to swap lenses and get creative.

 Due to the on/off switch ergonomically encircling the shutter release button, we were able to start shooting with this DSLR quickly.
 Though layout is a little busy, the shooting mode dial is the size of a ten pence piece and itself handily surrounded by a lever for activating Live View mode.
 As we’d expect, shooting options accessible at the flick of a thumb here include Program, Shutter priority, Aperture priority or full Manual control, although you can set it to Auto if you want the camera to make all the decisions.

 Though in many respects this DSLR is more of the same for its manufacturer, the high pixel count, flexible LCD, eye-level optical viewfinder and Wi-Fi means it has much to recommend it.
-If you like the sound of the D5300 you may also want to check out the more recent D5500.
+If you like the sound of the D5300 you may also want to check out the more recent Nikon D5500 and current D5600.